City’s Historic Landmark Commission supports Downtown Historic District, including Duranguito

 The center is one of three signature projects proposed from the 2012 Quality of Life bond initiative.
 The city has maintained a position that the buildings in the neighborhood do not have historical significance.

-El Paso County’s survey intends on creating one of the largest historic districts in the country with more than 1,000 properties that both standalone and contribute as historical treasures.
+El Paso County’s survey intends on creating one of the largest historic districts in the country with nearly 300 properties that both standalone and contribute as historical treasures.

 Austin-based Hardy-Heck-Moore & Associates began the survey of Downtown El Paso in 2017 and identified over 1,000 properties that could be part of a National Register of Historic Places district.